ThatTakashi/main-portfolio/content/post/website-design/index.md

 date: 2022-012-19 00:00:00+0000
 image: cover.jpg
 categories:
-    - Example Category
+    - Web-design
 tags:
+    - design
-    - Example Tag
+    - web
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---